ctzurcanu/virtues/docs/faith.md

         - Reason uses Faith as a foundation
         - Faith uses Reason to gain importance
         - Faith can exist without Reason.
 Reason cannot exist without Faith (in the axioms)

-## Meditation
+- subtypes
     - Contemplation: contemplation, theōría, θεωρία: sensing Truth (by direct experience)
+    - Discrimination: ability to establish the mental boundary for each Concept (Logoi)
+        - Refinement: ability to navigate the Logos with very fine resolution
+    - Rational Demonstration: ability to chain and join a set of previous Demonstrations using Logic

 ## Dependencies